GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

 magnitude.
 Those are inputs to the ``fitTelluric`` primitive.

-The default effective temperature of 9650 K is typical of an A0V star, which is the most common spectral tupe used as a tellurc standard.
+The default effective temperature of 9650 K is typical of an A0V star, which is the most common spectral type used as a telluric standard.
 Different sources give values between 9500 K and 9750 K and, for example, Eric Mamajek's list "A Modern Mean Dwarf Stellar Color and Effective Temperature Sequence"